-- Sunset Bay State Park: Not only is this bay-fronting campground a lovely and quiet haven, it’s adjacent to several of the southern Oregon coast’s top sights: Shore Acres State Park, Cape Arago, and South Slough National Estuarian Research Reserve.
+- Sunset Bay State Park: Not only is this bay-fronting campground lovely, it’s home to the Oregon coast’s only real swimming beach and adjacent to several of the southern Oregon coast’s top sights: Shore Acres State Park, Cape Arago, and South Slough National Estuarian Research Reserve.

 - Cape Blanco State Park: A beautiful and often-blustery campground at the state’s westernmost point, just north of Port Orford and Humbug Mountain.
 Campground trails lead down to the beach and to the nearby lighthouse.

 - Harris Beach State Park: Just north of Brookings, this magical campground sits in a grove of spruce and firs, and just off the beach are menhir-like sea stacks busy with seabirds.